mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # What Can Internet Standards Do? {#considerations}

-Centralization is driven by powerful economic and social forces, and often amplified by the network effects that come with Internet scale.
+Centralization is driven by powerful economic and social forces and often amplified by the network effects that come with Internet scale.
 Technical standards bodies like the IETF create voluntary standards; they cannot require adoption or constrain behaviour by command.
 Instead, their power comes from the coordination that results when a specification is widely deployed.

 As such, standards bodies cannot prevent or even influence many instances of centralization, but can still take meaningful steps to improve the Internet.
 The subsections below suggest a few.